 Oncologist and executive medical director of the Florida Hospital Cancer Institute, Mark A. Socinski, MD, is an internationally recognized expert in the development of new treatment strategies for advanced non-small cell lung cancer and small-cell lung cancer.
 He’s extremely optimistic about the use of immunotherapy and shared some helpful information about how this type of treatment can affect your cancer journey.

 Immunotherapy harnesses your body’s own immune system to fight diseases —

 in this case, cancer.
-And unlike chemotherapy, which kills cancerous cells, immunotherapy acts on the cells of your immune system to attack the cancer.
+And unlike chemotherapy, which kills cancerous cells, immunotherapy acts on the cells of your immune system to attack cancer.
 This can be done in a couple of ways:

 - By stimulating your own immune system to work harder or smarter

 - Providing your immune system with components, such as man-made immune system proteins